How do container deposit schemes work?

 How container deposit schemes work around the world

 Many countries around the world operate these schemes.
-Container deposit systems see 70% to almost 100% of all drink containers returned for recycling; no other waste collection system comes even close to such high return rates.
+Container deposit systems see up to almost 100% of all drink containers returned for recycling; no other waste collection system comes even close to such high return rates.

 - Norway: Norway has long been recognized as a trailblazer in container deposit schemes, with countries around the world replicating its deposit return model.
 Starting with TOMRA’s first innovative reverse vending machines in 1972, today return rates in Norway are at 97% for cans and 95% for PET plastic containers, with collections managed by scheme coordinator Infinitum.